-Roeland Paardekooper received his MA in archaeology (prehistory of Europe), with a lot of minors in Amsterdam.
+Roeland Paardekooper received his MA in archaeology (prehistory of Europe) from Universiteit Leiden, with a lot of minors in Amsterdam.
 By the end of his secondary school and into his first years of study, the first international contacts came about: excavations in Germany and Denmark, helping with constructing Viking houses and other reconstructions in the same countries, experiences with living history.
 The attention for international contacts remained undiminished.
-The knowledge of languages as acquired in secondary school was expanded with Danish and basic knowledge in different other languages.
+The knowledge of languages as acquired in secondary school was expanded with Danish and basic knowledge of several other languages.

 From 1982, the Eindhoven Museum has actually never let go of Roeland Paardekooper.
 For that reason, in 2004 he moved back to Eindhoven to accept a job there.
 With that, he was the first archaeologist serving the museum as employee.
-In 206 this contract ended to change jobs to liveARCH, the coordination of an European project of raising professionalism in which the Eindhoven museum is project leader, but has contracted this to Paardekooper en van Valburg.
+In 2006 this contract ended to change jobs to the coordination of the European project liveARCH which ran until 2009.

 Simultaneously with the start of liveARCH in 2006, Paardekooper executed a part time long distance PhD project at the University of Exeter which he concluded in 2012.
 He then published his first book, on the use of archaeological open-air museums.
 In this book Paardekooper shows to be both a diplomatic scientist and a realistic manager.

 After the success of the EU project liveARCH, Paardekooper (co-)authored several other EU cooperation projects for EXARC members.
-One of those projects is OpenArch, running 2011 - 2015 where Paardekooper helped with starting up the project management and continued to be involved as community manager.
+One of those projects was OpenArch, running 2011 - 2015, where Paardekooper helped with starting up the project management and continued to be involved as community manager.

 EXARC remains a source of inspiration and welcome international experience besides Paardekooper's other activities.
 In the years 2013 - 2016 Paardekooper successfully implemented his thoughts on how to run an archaeological open-air museum in Oerlinghausen, Germany.